YoussefMohamedym3/folder-report-script/README.md

 ### Step 2: Install the Script

-We will make the script executable and move it to a directory that is in your system's `PATH`.
+We’ll make the script executable and move it to a directory that is in your system’s `PATH`.

 1. **Make it Executable:**